|

 Photograph Collection, undated

-5 b & w photo prints and 2 b & w photo postcards
+5 B/W photo prints and 2 B/W photo postcards

 SWCPC 293

 Images consists of roping, bronco riding, ranch hands, and ranching life.
-The Triangle
+The

-Ranches were developed from the holdings of Thomas Lloyd Burnett, born in 1871 in Denton
+Triangle Ranches were developed from the holdings of Thomas Lloyd Burnett, born

-County, Texas.
-Burnett was the son of Samuel Burk Burnett, owner of one of the largest
+in 1871 in Denton County, Texas.
+Burnett was the son of Samuel Burk Burnett,

-cattle operations in Texas, the Four Sixes.
-Thomas Burnett established his own cattle
+owner of one of the largest cattle operations in Texas, the Four Sixes.
+Thomas

-operations near Iowa Park where he ran Hereford cattle and cow horses.
+Hereford cattle and cow horses.

 Triangle Ranches